Geodesics in Jet Space: Lagrangian approach to geodesic equations.

 The last integrand is a Lagrangian depending on higher derivatives, but is independent of $x$.
 Using the Euler-Lagrange equation for higher order derivatives (see \cite{Gelfand-Fomin}, pages 40-42) we have

 Define $F(x):= a_0+a_1x+\dots +a_k x^k$ to be this guaranteed polynomial.
-Observe that the function $\beta \mapsto f = \beta/\sqrt{1 + \beta^2}$ is invertible with inverse $f \mapsto f / \sqrt{1 - f^2}$ and set $f = F(x)$, $\beta = \frac{d^{k+1} y}{d x^{k+1}} = du_k/dx$ to obtain
+Observe that the function $\beta \mapsto f = \beta/\sqrt{1 + \beta^2}$ is invertible with inverse $f \mapsto f / \sqrt{1 - f^2}$ and set $f = F(x)$, $\beta = \frac{d^{k+1} u_0}{d x^{k+1}} = du_k/dx$ to obtain

 This equation is the same as the one from proposition \ref{y-z as x function}.
-See figure \ref{triangles} for the relation between the various dependent variables and the angle $\theta$ made by our geodesic relative to the frame $X_1, X_2$, ie. to $\cos(\theta) X_1 + \sin(\theta) X_2 = \dot \gamma$.
+See figure \ref{triangles} for the relation between the various dependent variables and the angle $\theta$ made by our geodesic relative to the frame $X_1, X_2$, i.e. to $\cos(\theta) X_1 + \sin(\theta) X_2 = \dot \gamma$.
 We see that $\frac{dx}{dt} = \sqrt{1-F^2(x)}$ and $\dot{u}_k=F(x)$.
-Using the equations from the Pfaffian system, equation (\ref{Pfaff}), (or what it means to be a k-jet) we find the rest of the geodesics equations (\ref{eq:horiz}).
+Using the equations from the Pfaffian system, equation (\ref{Pfaff}), (that is, what it means to locally be a k-jet) we find the rest of the geodesics equations (\ref{eq:horiz}).

 \eject